 If the first part of the Kunsthistorisches Museum’s Kunstkammer seems impressive, the second part takes it up to another level.

-- A real chamber of marvels, particularly the automatons and the artwork integrating exotic items from afar
+- A real chamber of marvels, particularly the automatons and the artwork integrating unusual items from afar

 - Look out for the extraordinary ivory pieces (but spare a thought for the elephants)

 The sum of human achievement